Endpoint Troubleshooting Home page, questions, and responses

 Choosing your instruction

-Clicking on the All Instructions button lets you browse through all the currently installed questions.
+Clicking on the All Instructions button lets you browse through all the currently installed instructions using groups with the following options:

 Group by |